 WHERE meta_key LIKE 'oldprefix_%';

-Update prefix in wp_options Table
+Step 4: Update the prefix in the wp_options table

-The last step is to replace the values in the *_options
+The last step is to replace the values in the *_options table.
+Use this query:

 UPDATE wp_options SET option_name = replace(option_name, 'wp_', 'new_') WHERE option_name LIKE 'wp_%';

-Change the table prefix in the wp-config.php.
+Step 1: Change the table prefix in wp-config.php

 Change the table prefix in the wp-config.php file in the WordPress directory’s root folder.

-See this line on the wp-config.php file.
+Find this line in the wp-config.php file:

 $table_prefix = 'wp_testing123_';